 Do you think a million-dollar term life insurance policy sounds like too much insurance?

 A million-dollar term life insurance policy might actually be the minimum coverage needed for the typical middle-class household, but it’s affordable.

-That might sound like an exaggeration, but if you crunch the numbers – just as we’ll be doing a little bit – you’ll realize that a million dollar policy is perfectly reasonable.
-In fact, you might even find that it isn’t enough.
-Don’t be intimidated by the size of the policy.
+That might sound like an exaggeration, but if you crunch the numbers – just as we’ll be doing a little bit – you’ll realize that a million dollar policy might be very reasonable.

-Life insurance – at least term life insurance – isn’t nearly as costly as most people think.
+The good news is term life insurance isn’t nearly as costly as most people think.

-What makes it an even better deal is that larger policies cost less on a per thousand basis than smaller policies do.
+What makes term even better is that larger policies cost less on a per thousand basis than smaller policies do.
 You may find the premium on a $1 million policy is only a little bit higher than it is for $500,000.